-The music/drama department produces a full-length play/musical (open to students in grades 6-8) during the fall and a short play (open to students in grades 5-8) in the spring.
-This production is open to all sixth, seventh, and eighth grade students.
-The rehearsal schedule runs eight to nine weeks with performance dates on Thursday, Friday, and Saturday nights of a designated week.
-Families of the performers are invited to a dinner theater presentation on Thursday evening before the show opens to the public.
+The music/drama department produces a full-length play/musical (open to students in grades 6-8) during the fall.
+The rehearsal schedule runs ten to twelve weeks with performance dates on Thursday, Friday, and Saturday nights of a designated week.
+Families of the performers are invited to an Opening Night Gala presentation on Thursday evening before the show opens to the public.
 Two additional performances are then presented on Friday and Saturday nights.